uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 $ cf start greeting-config
 ```

 8) Browse to your `greeting-config` application.
-Are your configuration settings that were set when developing locally mirrored on on PWS?
+Are your configuration settings that were set when developing locally mirrored on PWS?

 * Is the log level for `io.pivotal` package set to `DEBUG`?
 Yes, this can be confirmed with `cf logs` command while refreshing the `greeting-config` `/` endpoint.
 * Is `greeting-config` app displaying the fortune?
 Yes, this can be confirmed by visiting the `greeting-config` `/` endpoint.